Build Your Own Multi-Itinerary Optimisation Services

 Setup

-- Download the package using the provided zipped file.
+- Download the package using the following links.

 - Install all the required tools and packages.
 Refer to requirements.txt in the sample.
 You can run the following command to install the dependencies using the requirements.txt file. pip install-r requirement.txt